This article has been updated from its original text.

 Our early fire protection system consisted of a working hose and a few buckets, shovels and chainsaws to clear a fire-break.
 We were too busy and couldn’t really afford to do it right.

-But one fine day about 5 years ago, our son Aran arrived by boat with two huge green water tanks, a pump and all the hoses, connectors and nozzles to put a first-rate independent fire protection system in place.
+One fine day our son Aran arrived by boat with two huge green water tanks, a pump and all the hoses, connectors and nozzles to put a first-rate independent fire protection system in place.
 He is an experienced firefighter and decided for us that it was time to be more responsible to ourselves and our community by taking fire prevention and fire fighting more seriously.
 And today, as we bake in a year of drought and the local fire hazard rating climbs to ‘extreme’, our DIY fire protection system is key to our security and peace of mind.

 Right now, in the midst of summer, our tanks are full, the pump is primed and ready-to-go, the hoses are connected and laid out to within 20’ of the house, with the nozzle and extra hose coils in place.
 A smaller ‘fast attack’ hose is attached to the main line for spot fires that may occur nearby.
 During a fire drill we had last week, I was able to get water on the house within 2 minutes.

 Here below are the components of this system, which is complete and robust enough to provide significant protection should a fire occur.